apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

   corresponding to the context where the proto extension was defined (file level or within the message that wrapped the `extend` directive); generally it does not correspond to that of the message being extended.
-In the above example, the extension object would be `Extensions_extensionField` at the file scope.
+In the above example, the extension object is `Extensions_extensionField` at the file scope.
 Most common Swift code accessing Extensions won't have to access these directly.